gravitational/careers/challenges/frontend/challenge.md

 ```

   - You can use a design of similar viewers like Google Drive or Github
     as a starting point and then add missing pieces to it.
-For example, you can borrow css from these design systems:
+For example, you can borrow CSS from these design systems:
     [github](https://primer.style/components/getting-started) or
     [google](https://material-ui.com/getting-started/usage/) if you like.